omerbsezer/Reinforcement_learning_tutorial_with_demo/README.md

 - TD methods learn directly from episodes of experience.
 - TD updates a guess towards a guess
 - TD learns from incomplete episodes, by bootstrapping.
-- TD uses bootstrapping like DP, TD learns experience like MC.
+- TD uses bootstrapping like DP, TD learns experience like MC (combines MC and DP).

 ## MC - TD Difference:
+- MC and TD learn from experience.
 - TD can learn before knowing the final outcome.
 - TD can learn online after every step.
 MC must wait until end of episode before return is known.
 - TD can learn without the final outcome.